Kimon Nicolaïdes

 Kimon Nicolaїdes (June 10, 1891 - July 18, 1938) was an American artist, educator, and author.
 During World War I, he served in the United States Army in France as a camouflage artist.
 He taught at the Art Students League of New York after the war.
-Nicolaїdes' book The Natural Way to Draw (1941) provided a new method of teaching drawing, and was widely used.
+Nicolaїdes's book The Natural Way to Draw (1941) provided a new method of teaching drawing, and was widely used.

 Early life

 Nicolaïdes was born in Washington, D.C., to Kimon Nicolaïdes, an immigrant from Greece, and Louisa (née McLaughlin), a member of an Irish-American family rooted in Saratoga Springs, New York.
 His father worked as an importer of Asian artifacts.
 Nicolaïdes was the third of four children.
 He made his living initially by a variety of jobs, including picture framing, journalism, and even by appearing once in a film as an extra, playing the role of an art student.

 Despite his family's opposition, he did in fact become an art student, during which he attended the Art Students League of New York in New York City, where he studied with John Sloan, George Bridgman, and Kenneth Hayes Miller.
 At the Art Students League, he met the avant-garde couple Wilhelmina Weber Furlong and her husband Thomas Furlong.